-Trafford is a metropolitan borough of Greater Manchester and is the home of Manchester United F.C., Lancashire County Cricket Club, and the Imperial War Museum North.
-Designed by celebrated architect Daniel Libeskind, the Imperial War Museum North has an extensive collection of historical artefacts and, from its 55m high AirShard, visitors have spectacular views of Salford Quays, Trafford, and Manchester.
-Trafford also hosts the Trafford Centre, a large indoor shopping and leisure complex that attracts over 35 million visitors annually.
+Trafford is a metropolitan borough of Greater Manchester.
+Trafford is the home of Manchester United F.C., Lancashire County Cricket Club and the Imperial War Museum North.
+Trafford hosts the Trafford Centre, a large indoor shopping and leisure complex that attracts over 35 million visitors annually.

-There are regular bus and Metrolink services to the universities, City Centre, and other areas of Greater Manchester.
+There are regular bus and Metrolink services to the universities, City Centre and other areas of Greater Manchester.